 Who Is a Fulbright Student Grantee?

-The Fulbright Student program awards grants for U.S. students for one year study or research period in Finland.
-The grantee’s Fulbright period in Finland has one of the following purposes:
+The Fulbright U.S. Student program awards grants for U.S. students for one year study or research period in Finland.
+The grantee’s grant term in Finland has one of the following purposes:

 - to complete a full master’s or doctoral degree

 - to take courses as a non-degree student

 - to conduct research*

 - to conduct research* and take courses

 * A research student comes to Finland to conduct individually designed research project in an institution selected by the grantee themself.
 The project can include working as part of a research group or working on an independent research project.
 Research student works under a supervision of a research adviser provided by the host institution.

 Background of the grantee